pdarche/carbon/docs/carbon.md

 $$ \sum CO_2 = (Population * Services / person * Energy/service * CO_2/unit\ of\ energy) - CO_2\ removed\ from\ the\ atmosphere $$

 So to bring emissions down we can:

 1. reduce the number of people cosuming energy-requiring services
-2. reduce the quantity of services consumed per capita
+2. reduce the quantity of services consumed per person
 3. increase the energy efficiency of those services
 4. reduce the carbon output from generating energy energy.
 5. increase the amount of C02 we remove from the atmosphere

-Barring catastrophe, population is going to rise over the next 87 years to an estimated [11 billion people](http://www.un.org/en/development/desa/news/population/2015-report.html).
-And all of them are going to demand engergy.
-[Nearly a billion people are expected to join the middle class](http://siteresources.worldbank.org/EXTABCDE/Resources/7455676-1292528456380/7626791-1303141641402/7878676-1306699356046/Parallel-Sesssion-6-Homi-Kharas.pdf) in the next 25 years, and they're expected to demand the services that come with that income status, meaning the first two factors are likely going to go up. [todo: add some stat about consumption increases]
+Barring catastrophe, population is going to rise over the next 87 years to an estimated [11 billion people](http://www.un.org/en/development/desa/news/population/2015-report.html), all of whom are going to demand engergy.
+[Nearly a billion people are expected to join the middle class](http://siteresources.worldbank.org/EXTABCDE/Resources/7455676-1292528456380/7626791-1303141641402/7878676-1306699356046/Parallel-Sesssion-6-Homi-Kharas.pdf) in the next 25 years, and they're expected to demand the services that come with that income status, meaning the first two factors are likely going to go up. [todo: add some stat about consumption increases].

-(Footnote: There are reductions in services -- especially those consumed by the top of the global income distribution -- that can have a significant effect.
-Plane flights and heating and cooling large homes are significant sources of C02 emissions.)
+There are reductions in services -- especially those consumed by the top of the global income distribution -- that can have a significant effect.
+Reductions in the number of plane flights, amount of meat consumed, and housing square footage could by those making more than __X__ thousand dollars per year could reduce carbon equvilant emissions by __Y__%.

 If we can't rely on population or demand to fall significantly then were can make improvements?
 Well, we can start with the third factor: amount of energy used per service.
-Here the picture is rosier.
 The [electrification and automation of the vehicle fleet](http://energy.gov/sites/prod/files/2015/11/f27/QTR2015-8A-Connected-Automated-Vehicles.pdf) (both personal and commercial) could reduce carbon emisisons __X__%  through reduction of fossil fuel usage and more efficient routing and operation.
 Improvements energy efficiency in applicances and [lighthing](https://www.sciencedaily.com/releases/2013/10/131031090435.htm) can reduce energy usage by up to 80%, leading to an overall __X__% reduction in carbon output per year.
 And new techniques for [constructing](http://www.rmi.org/RFGraph-US_buildings_energy_saving_potential) and [automating](http://spectrum.ieee.org/energywise/energy/environment/-is-energy-efficiency-the-most-popular-in-home-automation) homes and buildings could potentially reduce the amount of energy by __X__ tons per year.

 Some important sources of emissions, however, are not likely to see signficant efficiency improvements.
 The airline industry was responsible for [781 megatons of C02](http://www.atag.org/facts-and-figures.html) in 2015 and has set an annual target of 1.5% reduction in emissions until 2020, a relative drop in the bucket.
 And in the [cement industry](http://www.climatetechwiki.org/technology/energy-saving-cement), over 50% of the greenhouse gasses emitted are a result of the chemical reactions necessary for the conversion of raw materials, putting an upper bound on efficiency improvements even if all of the energy used to generate the stuff came from zero-carbon sources.

 So in total, even if all of these technologies were exploited maximally and immediately, we'd only see an __Y__% reduction in carbon emissions.
 This would buy us time before hitting our cap, but we'd still have positive emisisons that would continue raising temperatures indefinitely.

 ![Projections with Efficiency Gains](../images/projected_emissions_efficiency.png?rev=2)